PRE-PURCHASE / CONDITION / INSURANCE SURVEYS

-These are usually the most comprehensive type of surveys and are strongly advised to clients when purchasing a new or, more especially, a used vessel.
-The prospective owner requires the surveyor to thoroughly inspect the vessel, her machinery, rig, service systems and equipment, to find, as far as practical, her condition, quality and any faults.
-These surveys should include a full out of water inspection, to assess the integrity and water tightness of the hull, rudder and stern gear.
-This will also include the condition of the cathodic protection, and an examination of the machinery (non-invasive), propulsion, fuel, electrical, gas, sewage, water and other service systems.
+These are the most comprehensive type of surveys and are strongly advised to clients when purchasing a new or, more especially, a used vessel.
+The surveyor will thoroughly inspect the vessel, her hull, decks, superstructures, machinery, rig, deck equipment, and service systems to find, as far as practical, her condition, quality, and any defects.
+These surveys will include a full out of water inspection to assess the integrity and water tightness of the hull, keel, steering gear and stern gear.
+This will also include the condition of the cathodic protection, and an examination of the machinery (non-invasive), propulsion, fuel, electrical, gas, sewage, water, and bilge systems.
 A sea trial may be conducted, where practical, if requested by the client.
 Pegasus Marine Surveys has a wide and comprehensive experience of examining the full range of vessels from small leisure craft to large commercial vessels.

-Damage surveys are usually required by an insurance company to assess the extent of damage to a vessel resulting from an accident / incident.
-The surveyor will be directly involved with the salvage operation to organise, liaise, and supervise if required.
+Damage surveys are usually required by the MCA and insurance companies to assess the extent of damage to a vessel resulting from an accident / incident.
+The surveyor may be directly involved with the salvage operation to organise, liaise, and supervise if required.
 The surveyor will carry out a thorough examination and report on the resulting condition of the vessel, the probable cause of the damage, and recommended repairs and cost estimates.
 This will require liaising with the client, salvage companies, boat yards or repairers, and transportation specialists.
-It should be noted that insurance companies expect immediate reporting of accidents / incidents, and speedy damage assessment and reporting by the surveyor.
+It should be noted that the MCA and insurance companies expect immediate reporting of accidents / incidents by owners, and speedy damage assessment and reporting by the surveyor.
 Best effort should also be made to minimise further damage, deterioration, or pollution issues with the vessel following the accident / incident.

-Small commercially operated vessels, up to 24 metres load line length, work boats and vessels carrying no more than 12 passengers, are legally required to comply with the relevant MCA Codes of Practice for the Safety of Small Commercial Sailing and Motor vessels using MGN 280 or the Colour Codes.
-Pegasus Marine Surveys is authorised by the IIMS and SCMS Certifying Authorities to undertake these examinations, including Complex Work Boats, on behalf of the MCA .
+Small commercially operated vessels, up to 24 metres load line length, work boats, and vessels carrying no more than 12 passengers, are legally required to comply with the relevant MCA Codes of Practice for the Safety of Small Commercial Sailing and Motor vessels using MGN 280, Workboat Code, and the Colour Codes.
+Pegasus Marine Surveys is authorised by the IIMS and SCMS Certifying Authorities to undertake these examinations, including Complex Work Boats, and Stability Tests, on behalf of the MCA .

-Pegasus Marine Surveys has extensive experience and knowledge in the mechanical, marine and surveying industries, not only with sailing and motor vessels but also with fish farms, mussel farms and mooring installations.
-Troubleshooting, investigations and design consultancy services are offered including Stress Analysis and CAD Engineering Drawings.
+Pegasus Marine Surveys has extensive experience and knowledge in the mechanical, marine, and surveying industries, not only with sailing and motor vessels but also with fish farms, mussel farms and mooring installations.
+Troubleshooting, investigations, and design consultancy services are offered including Stress Analysis and CAD Engineering Drawings.
 Contact us to discuss your requirements and solve your problems.

 OIL ANALYSIS SERVICES